Women's suffrage: New Zealand

-New Zealand's Electoral Act of September 19, 1893 made this country the first in the world to grant women the right to vote in parliamentary elections.
+New Zealand's Electoral Act of September 19, 1893 made the self-governing British colony the first country in the world to grant women the right to vote in parliamentary elections.

 Although the Liberal government which passed the bill generally advocated social and political reform, the electoral bill was only passed because of a combination of personality issues and political accident.
 The bill granted the vote to women of all races.
 New Zealand women were denied the right to stand for parliament, however, until 1920.
 In 2005 almost a third of the Members of Parliament elected were female.
-Women recently have also occupied powerful and symbolic offices such as those of Prime Minister (Jenny Shipley, Helen Clark and current PM Jacinda Ardern), Governor-General (Catherine Tizard, Patsy Reddy, Cindy Kiro and Silvia Cartwright), Chief Justice (Sian Elias and Helen Winkelmann), Speaker of the House of Representatives (Margaret Wilson), and from March 3, 2005, to August 23, 2006, all four of these posts were held by women, along with Queen Elizabeth as Head of State.
+Women recently have also occupied powerful and symbolic offices such as those of Prime Minister (Jenny Shipley, Helen Clark and Jacinda Ardern), Governor-General (Catherine Tizard, Patsy Reddy, Cindy Kiro and Silvia Cartwright), Chief Justice (Sian Elias and Helen Winkelmann), Speaker of the House of Representatives (Margaret Wilson), and from March 3, 2005, to August 23, 2006, all four of these posts were held by women, along with Queen Elizabeth as Head of State.

+Pitcairn and Norfolk Islands

+The female descendants of the Bounty mutineers who lived on Pitcairn Island could vote for their local councils from 1838, and this right transferred with their resettlement to Norfolk Island (now an Australian external territory) in 1856.

 The Americas

 Women in Central and South America, and in Mexico, lagged behind those in Canada and the United States in gaining the vote.
-Ecuador enfranchised women in 1929 and the last was Paraguay in 1961.
+The first South American country to enfranchise women in national elections was Ecuador in 1929 and the last was Paraguay in 1961.
 By date of full suffrage: